 About

-*Diana is currently in New York City*
+*Diana is currently in New york city*

 Contact via email at dianalcervantes09@gmail.com or get in touch through text or call at (505) 459-1015

 Beyond her dedication to her work, Cervantes has an affinity for insects, particularly beetles (and snails—not an insect), making it a dream assignment for her.
 Moreover, she loves all animals and has explored various photography genres, ranging from sports to press events throughout her career.
+She also had a stint as a reporter covering city council and features in Rio Rancho, New Mexico.

 Furthermore, Cervantes is no stranger to discomfort, long hikes, wading in murky waters, and braving rocky boats to capture the spirit of a story.

-In addition, she is a member of esteemed organizations such as Argo Collective, The Authority Collective, Diversify Photo, and the Society of Environmental Journalists.
+Cervantes is a member of esteemed organizations such as Argo Collective, The Authority Collective, Diversify Photo, and the Society of Environmental Journalists.
 She is an Eddie Adams Workshop & International Women’s Media Foundation alumna.

 Her work is also available for licensing through Redux Pictures Archive, and with her training in Hostile Environments and first aid, she is well-equipped to tackle any assignment that comes her way.